 Varicose vein treatments are quick, minimally invasive, and affordable.
 And many varicose vein procedures are covered by insurance.
-Cincinnati vein specialist, Dr. Sukir Sinnathamby offers a wide range of options that can be customized to your individual needs.
+Cincinnati vein specialist, Dr. Sukir Sinnathamby offers a range of options that he customizes to your individual needs.

 This Cincinnati woman came to our office for the treatment of unsightly varicose veins in her upper leg.
-Not only were they bothering her cosmetically, but she was also experiencing leg pain and fatigue after walking short distances.
+They were bothering her cosmetically, and she was also having leg pain and fatigue after walking short distances.
 Dr. Sinnathamby performed an ambulatory phlebectomy combined with laser therapy to virtually eliminate the appearance of the varicose veins.
-See more before & after photos
+See more before & after photos.

 Are there risks with varicose vein treatments?